influxdata/telegraf/plugins/inputs/sql/README.md

 The plugin executes simple queries or query scripts on multiple servers.
 It permits to select the tags and the fields to export, if is needed fields can be forced to a choosen datatype.
-Supported/integrated drivers are mssql (SQLServer), mysql (MySQL), postgres (Postgres), sqlite3 (SQLite) Activable drivers (read below) are all golang SQL compliant drivers (see https://github.com/golang/go/wiki/SQLDrivers): for instance oci8 for Oracle
+Supported/integrated drivers are mssql (SQLServer), mysql (MySQL), postgres (Postgres) Activable drivers (read below) are all golang SQL compliant drivers (see https://github.com/golang/go/wiki/SQLDrivers): for instance oci8 for Oracle or sqlite3 (SQLite)

 ## Getting started :
 First you need to grant read/select privileges on queried tables to the database user you use for the connection